ChristianTPW/Transparent-Upgradeable-Proxy/article.md

 `Transparent Upgradeable Proxy` combines few different concepts, hence this article assumes that the reader understand about delegate call, [function selector](https://www.rareskills.io/post/function-selector), [ERC-1967](https://www.rareskills.io/post/erc1967), and [clone pattern](https://www.rareskills.io/post/eip-1167-minimal-proxy-standard-with-initialization-clone-pattern).

+### Proxy

+Proxy is the main component of smart contract upgradeability the definition of proxy itself is a simple smart contract that delegate calls and data to implementation contract that manages the logic.
+This concept allow user to interact with one contract address even if the implementation address is updated.

+### Upgradeability

+Smart contract is know for the immutability but with `Transparent Upgradeable Proxy` updating a smart contract is made possible.
+The upgradeability concept is not directly updating the smart contract but by creating a new one and using the existing data that stored in the proxy contract.

 ## Concept

 The concept of `Transparent Upgradeable Proxy` is to let users interact with smart contracts through a proxy which delegates the logic to the appointed address while the storage is kept in the proxy contract.
 Admin is allowed to change or update the existing logic by redirecting the logic address to the new one.
 Upgrade can be done through Proxy Admin contract which updates the implementation address on the Proxy contract.